 Thinking about listing your property on Airbnb or Stayz in Sydney?
 With the rise of short-term rental accommodation (STRA), it’s never been easier to turn your home or investment property into a profitable venture.
-However, Sydney’s STRA market comes with strict regulations designed to ensure safety, fairness, and harmony within local communities.

 From mandatory registration and fire safety standards to operational limits and zoning rules, there’s a lot to consider.
-In this guide, we’ll break down everything you need to know—step by step—so you can navigate the rules with confidence and make the most of your short-term rental.
+In this guide, we’ll break down everything you need to know, step by step, so you can navigate the rules with confidence and make the most of your short-term rental.

 Follow these simple steps to get started: